yiisoft/yii2/docs/guide/data-grid.md

 or normal page request.
 A benefit of using GridView is that when the user disables JavaScript, the sorting and pagination automatically degrade to normal page requests and are still functioning as expected.

-The minimal code needed to use CGridView is as follows:
+The minimal code needed to use GridView is as follows:

 ```php
 use yii\data\GridView;